sumon-ohid/file-to-qrcode-webapp/README.md

 # File to QR code

-This Web App with store uploaded file on cloud and create a link for the file, then genarate a QR code with that link.
-So if you scan the QR code you can view the file.
+This Web App will store uploaded file on a cloud storage and create a link for the file, then genarate a QR code with that link.
+So if you scan the QR code and view the file.

 It's a easy way to share file with others, show case your CV or Menu if you are a restaurent owner and many others things.